-How SHARPE are Your Funds?
+How SHARPE are your funds?

 The Sharpe Ratio is a risk-adjusted measure developed by William F. Sharpe.
 Dr. Sharpe is Professor of Finance at Stanford University Graduate School of Business.
 He received the Nobel Prize in Economics in 1990.

-The Sharpe Ratio is used to measure the mutual funds ability to provide returns in excess of the risk-free rate of return.
-In other words if we look at the T-bill return for the risk free return, the Sharpe Ratio measures a funds ability to beat the T-bill return.
+The Sharpe Ratio is used to measure the mutual fund’s ability to provide returns in excess of the risk-free rate of return.
+In other words, if we look at the T-bill return for the risk-free return, the Sharpe Ratio measures a fund’s ability to beat the T-bill return.

 In technical terms, it is calculated using standard deviation and excess return to determine reward per unit of risk.
 First, the average monthly return of the 91-day T-bill (over a 36-month period) is subtracted from the fund’s average monthly return.
 The difference in total return represents the fund’s excess return beyond that of the 91-day T-bill, a risk-free investment.
-An mathematic annualized excess return is then calculated by multiplying this monthly return by 12.
+A mathematic annualized excess return is then calculated by multiplying this monthly return by 12.
 To show a relationship between excess return and risk, this number is then divided by the standard deviation of the fund’s annualized excess returns.

-Now that I’ve lost you, all you need to know is that the higher the Sharpe Ratio, the better the fund’s historical risk-adjusted performance.
+Now that I’ve lost you, all you need to know is that the higher the Sharpe Ratio, the better the fund’s historical risk-adjusted-performance.
 Let’s take a look at some examples to help you better understand this number (data provided by Paltrak, Morningstar).

-The Maritime Life Money Market has a 10 year Sharpe Ratio of -4.79, a 5-year Sharpe of -6.77 and a 3-year Sharpe of -5.5.
+The Maritime Life Money Market has a 10 year Sharpe ratio of -4.79, a 5-year Sharpe of -6.77 and a 3-year Sharpe of -5.5.
 Incidentally, these are the worst Sharpe Ratios you will find of any mutual fund.
 Money markets typically have low Sharpe Ratios because they will never outperform the T-bill rate.
-Remember that a money market will invest in T-bills but when you subtract the management fee, you will always under perform the gross T-bill rate.
+Remember that a money market will invest in T-bills but when you subtract the management fee, you will always underperform the gross T-bill rate.
 The Management fee for the Maritime Life Money Market fund is 2%.
 It is no wonder why it has the worst Sharpe Ratio of all funds.
 Basically you would have been far better off putting your money directly in T-bills than buying the Maritime Life Money Market Fund.

 On the other hand, the CI Signature Dividend fund has a positive Sharpe for all three time periods: 0.73 for 3 years, 0.26 for 5 years and 0.88 for 10 years.
-Essentially the Sharpe Ratio is saying that the CI Signature Dividend fund has provided good excess reward relative to the risk of the risk free rate of return.
+Essentially the Sharpe Ratio is saying that the CI Signature Dividend fund has provided good excess reward relative to the risk of the risk-free rate of return.
 Over the past 3, 5, and 10 years, you were better off buying the CI Dividend Income Fund over buying T-bills or GICs and especially the Maritime Life Money Market Fund.

 Sharp ratios are category sensitive

 What we have done in the previous example is looked at two different funds from two different asset categories, which is not a fair comparison.
 The fact is, most equity funds will show a negative Sharpe because of the bear market.
 You can compare the Sharpe Ratio among funds in the same category but the fact that they are all negative does not necessarily mean all the funds are bad.
-It is more a reflection that markets were down.
+It is more of a reflection that markets were down.

 Looking at the fund universe